sabhiram/sabhiram.github.io/_drafts/2018-06-21-using_python_generators_with_go.md

 tags: python, go, c, development
 ---

-A while back I had written a nifty text fuzzer in python which generated deterministic pseudo-random command streams for anyone willing to listen.
-The fuzzer in question would get constructed and queried for a [`generator`](https://wiki.python.org/moin/Generators) which would endlessly [`yield`]() lines for the caller to do with as they saw fit.
+A while back I had written a nifty text fuzzer in python that generates a  deterministic pseudo-random stream of text for anyone willing to listen.
+The method employed a [`python generator`](https://wiki.python.org/moin/Generators) which would [`yield`]() lines to the caller until it ran out.

-Recently, while pondering re-writing the fuzzer using `go`, I came across a thought: what if we could do the best of both?
+Recently, while pondering rewriting the fuzzer using `go`, I came across a thought: what if we could use the best of both worlds?

-In theory, our `go` application can invoke the python code directly using something like `os.Exec(...)`, but that involves writing a python program that interacts with the fuzzer library.
-In this post we explore importing a python library using `C` with `libpython` and wrapping the boilerplate-ish `C` code with some `go` code.
+In theory, our `go` application can invoke the python interpreter using something like `os.Exec(...)`, but that leaves the fate of the generator iteration in python-land, what if we wanted to retain control of the generator from go?
+In this post, we explore importing a simple python generator using `libpython` and writing minimal wrapper code to be able to iterate the generator from go.
 While this is probably not all that useful in practice, I found the exercise rather meditative.

 The code referenced throughout this post can be found at [this git repo](https://github.com/sabhiram/py-c-go).